Chancellor: Jeffrey P. Gold, M.D.

 Economic Impact: UNMC and its hospital partner, Nebraska Medicine, have an annual impact of $4.2 billion.

-- In the most recent ranking of graduate schools by U.S. News & World Report, UNMC primary care program ranked fifth of 170 medical schools.
+- In the most recent ranking of graduate schools by U.S. News & World Report, UNMC primary care program ranked 17th of 170 medical schools.
 Its physician assistant, physical therapy, pharmacy and nursing programs also are ranked among the best in the country.

 - Nearly half of Nebraska’s physicians, dental professionals, pharmacists, bachelor-prepared nurses and allied health professionals have graduated from UNMC.